denten-books/plain-text/0-chapter.md

 The first borrows from formalism, in a strategy of deliberate defamiliarization.
-The language of computation is rife with evocative metaphors, which, with frequent use, lose their explanatory power.
+The language of computation is rife with evocative metaphors, which lose their explanatory power with frequent use.
 The task of the literary scholar becomes then to renew the stale metaphor.
 Renewal involves close reading in search for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software systems "applications" for example?
 The application of what to what?
-Often, one must first recover the metaphor to understand it.
-This is the case with the liquid crystal, the substance at the core of liquid crystal displays (LCDs).
-Screen textuality manifests in a medium that is at once continuous (liquid) and discrete (crystal).
-How do these physical properties affect our understanding of the digital text?
-The very notion of the "literary device" points to a mechanism for textual diffusion.
-There are devices like e-book readers and "devices" like consonance and alliteration.
-Application, crystal, device: the familiar metaphor obscures the complexity of an image.
+Screen textuality manifests itself through a Display medium (LCD) that is at once continuous (Liquid) and discrete (Crystal).
+How do these physical properties affect our conceptual understanding of the digital text?
+The very notion of the "literary device" further points to a number of mechanisms for textual diffusion.
+There are devices like typewriters and e-book readers and "devices" like consonance and alliteration.
+Application, crystal, device: these familiar metaphors obscure the complexity of the conceptual systems involved.
+Each chapter of the book unfolds around a metaphor.
+Defamiliarization reclaims the metaphor for analysis.

-The reciprocal motion to such purposeful defamiliarization passes through a series of case studies.
+The reciprocal motion to defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
-Each of my chapters contains one or more artifacts that illustrate or, rather, enact the related metaphors of literary computation.
-In this way, each chapter contains a deconstruction---a literal taking apart---of a device.
-In the first chapter, that device is a copy machine, through which I am able to discuss the problem of digital copies.
-Subsequently, I disassemble an LCD screen.
-It helps reveal the conflicting properties of digital media as something simultaneously continuous (liquid) and discrete (crystal).
-In another chapter, I examine the innards of an electronic book reader, unfolding a discussion about depth and surface reading.
-Later on in the book, I take up the idea of personal archives as embodied in book shelves and filing systems.
-Finally, I return to the concept of the human as seen through the lens of the Unix operating system.
+Along with a metaphor, each of my chapters also contains at least one "thought thing" and each enacts a deconstruction---a literal taking apart---of that device.
+In the first chapter, I disassemble a copy machine.
+It helps illustrate the problem of digital copies.
+Subsequently, I reverse engineer an LCD screen.
+The screen reveals the conflicting properties of digital media as something simultaneously continuous and discrete.
+In another chapter, I examine the innards of an electronic book reader to illustrate a discussion about depth and surface reading.
+Later on in the book, I analyze book and file storage systems, as the "furnishings of the mind," which tell us something about the way we externalize our thoughts.
+The book concludes with the concept of the human as seen through the lens of the Unix operating system.

 Unlike defamiliarization, the reverse engineering of devices aims to bring the